champioz/union_membership/README.md

-# union_membership
+# Union Membership Analytics
-Data pre-processing and loading into a PostgreSQL database
+Data pre-processing and loading into a PostgreSQL database for use with Tableau visualization.